A tribute to Thierry Henry, Arsenal’s scorer of more goals and better goals

 West Ham, so imposing at home just months prior, didn’t win at Upton Park until late-January.
 And it all started because Henry decided he wasn’t going to let them win.

-The former Juventus winger-turned striker, who turns 40 this week, had form for this sort of thing.
+The former Juventus winger-turned-striker had form for this sort of thing.

 He had won the Premier League golden boot the previous season, while nearly two full years had passed since his goal-out-of-nothing settled an early-season meeting with Manchester United.